-I am a fully qualified, integrative counsellor and use a variety of methods when working with individual clients from age 12 upwards.
+I am a fully qualified, integrative counsellor and use a variety of methods when working with clients from age 12 upwards.
 I work from home in Shebbear, North Devon and offer a discreet, safe and private room to discuss any issues you may have.

 I have worked with children of all ages as both a learning support worker and a teaching assistant.
 I have also worked alongside victims of crime in the legal sector.
 My counselling experience includes working with carers, who I feel are very under-represented in the healthcare system, eating disorders, and victims of trauma including domestic and sexual abuse.
 I aim to demystify counselling, to rid the profession of its sometimes negative reputation as wishy-washy waffling.
 I firmly believe in the power of counselling having received it myself in the past, and have a passion for helping others to experience its benefits.